Instructor

 Please design your video for an audience who has not taken the class (i.e., lay audience).
 In other words, your mom, dad, friend, or a potential employer should be able to watch it and understand what you did and why what you did is valuable.
 You must submit a URL (either public or unlisted) that links to your video in your Canvas submission.
 To support inclusion of your presentation in our online forum, provide video links to either YouTube or Vimeo.
 Please verify viewing permissions are set properly before submission or your grade will be penalized.

 Your poster should provide a concise framework for you to communicate about your project to a lay audience.
-It can be as simple as a summary of the content presented in your video in one PDF.
+In other words, your mom, dad, friend, or a potential employer should be able to see it and understand what you did and why what you did is valuable.
 If you would like to work from a template, the following are suggested by popular conferences for computer vision material: CVPR, NeurIPS, and ECCV.
+Alternatively, you can follow general suggestions for how to create a Better Scientific Poster.

 On the last day of class, we will gather in an online forum so that students can present their work and learn about other students’ works.
 We will use the online platform, Gather, where every team’s video and poster will be posted.
 During this class session, students will be allowed to both stay in their designated spaces to present their poster/videos while answering any questions as well as to visit other students’ designated locations to learn about their work by reviewing their posters and/or videos.